Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Raynor's bunkers used the Neosteel icon before upgrading Neosteel.
 - Fixed an issue where Raynor's Battlecruisers' turrets did not aim their turrets at their target.
-- Changed the alignment of Medic's Safeguard from neutral to positive.

 yeah.